 Review summary: Fujifilm X-E2S vs Panasonic GX80

-So what is the bottom line?
-Which of the two cameras – the Fujifilm X-E2S or the Panasonic GX80 – has the upper hand?
+So what conclusions can be drawn?
+Is there a clear favorite between the Fujifilm X-E2S and the Panasonic GX80?
 A synthesis of the relative strong points of each of the models is listed below.

 - Less heavy: Is lighter (by 76g or 18 percent) and hence easier to carry around.